Mimetic theory

 Girard's theory of desire.
 We desire what we perceive others to desire, and positive feedback produces ever-intensifying rivalry.
 The resulting conflict is resolved by choosing a scapegoat to expel from the community, and the unanimity of this violence is the foundation of civilization (rinse and repeat).

 Girard saw the Christian gospels as a revelation of this mechanism, with God himself made scapegoat.
-This is a source of power for the gospels, but ruins the mechanism: under the influence of Christianity, culture has shifted toward favouring the victim over the mob.
-With the pressure valve of sacrifice closed, rivalry can only build and build until an outburst of uncontrollable violence.
+This is a source of power for the gospels, but ruins the mechanism: with the modern concern for victims produced by Christianity's influence, the unanimous commitment to scapegoating can no longer be achieved.
+Increasingly elaborate social institutions are therefore needed to cope with ever-escalating rivalry.

-Mimetic theory has been of increasing interest to the right wing in recent years (time of writing 2024).1 Peter Thiel studied under Girard and is a prominent advocate of his ideas.
+Mimetic theory has been of increasing interest to the right wing in recent years (time of writing 2024).1 Peter Thiel studied under Girard and is a prominent advocate of his ideas (though his interpretations of Girard are somewhat less than faithful2).

 Footnotes: